Sliding mode on tangential sets of Filippov systems: Introduction

-Nowadays, there is a vast literature about PSVFs and its applications.
-A non-exhaustive list of books concerning this theme includes \cite{Brogliato, diBernardo-livro, F, Leine, Simpson, Utkin2009}.
-Also, papers like \cite{TiagoRonyDurvalLuiz-HIV, Carvalho2020, CarCrisPagTon-PhysicaD-2017, RMCGslidingmode, Jac-To, Kousaka, RMCG2019, TG1, TG2} deals with applications of such theory to real world phenomena.
-Without doubts, the most valuable text concerning PSVFs is the book \cite{F} of Filippov.
-On it, the definition for solutions of PSVFs are established by means of differential inclusions (see Section \ref{Secao-Preliminares}).
-Several low codimension scenarios were deeply investigated by Filippov, which gave rise to the notions of sliding, escaping, and crossing solutions.
-However, Filippov has not further explored the differential inclusions when both vector fields $Z_+$ and $Z_-$ are tangent to $\Sigma$ along a manifold $M$ of dimension greater or equal to one.
-More precisely, in that book, were considered some cases where the tangencies are isolated.
+Certainly, Filippov's book \cite{F} is one of the most valuable texts concerning PSVFs, where the definition for solutions of discontinuous differential equations is established by means of differential inclusions (see Section \ref{Secao-Preliminares}).
+Several scenarios of low codimension were deeply investigated by Filippov, which gave rise to the notions of sliding, escaping, and crossing solutions.
+Along these solutions, the smooth vector fields $Z^+$ and $Z^-$ are transversal to the switching manifold $\Sigma$.
+Filippov also investigated the dynamics around isolated tangencies between $\Sigma$ and the vector fields $Z^+$ and $Z^-$.
+However, he has not further explored the differential inclusions when both vector fields $Z_+$ and $Z_-$ are simultaneously tangent to $\Sigma$ along a submanifold $M \subset \Sigma$ of dimension greater or equal to one.
+Consequently, much of the subsequent development also dealt with the dynamics around isolated tangencies (see, for instance, \cite{CarTeiTon-CuspFoldZAMP, Jeffrey-T-sing, J-T-T2, Novaes2022, Novaes2021, Teixeira1990}), while the dynamics on higher-dimensional tangential manifold remained unexplored.

-In the present paper we want to explore this scenario.
-In fact, the main purpose is to treat, in a proper way, the definition and properties of a vector field, that we call \textbf{tangential sliding vector field} defined on a set $M\subset\Sigma$ with dimension greater or equal to one, where both vector fields $Z_+$ and $Z_-$ are tangent to $\Sigma$.
-In addition, we perform the regularization of this scenario and prove the equivalence between the dynamics of the tangential sliding vector field and the slow dynamics of a singular perturbed problem provided by the regularization.
-Along the text we present examples in order to illustrate the results.

-Our main results are established in Section \ref{Secao-Existencia-CampoTangencial} and \ref{Secao-CampoTangencialRegularizado}.
-Section \ref{Secao-Existencia-CampoTangencial} is devoted to provide necessary and sufficient conditions for the existence of tangential sliding vector fields.
-In Section \ref{Secao-CampoTangencialRegularizado}, the Sotomayor-Teixeira regularization process \cite{Regularizacao} is applied and some relations between the sliding vector field and slow dynamics are explored.

-The theoretical aspects of this degenerated scenario are the main motivation for the present study.
-Nevertheless, one can find applied PSVFs models presenting lines where both vector fields are tangent to $\Sigma$.
-In fact, in Section \ref{sec aplicacoes} we apply the main results of the paper in a model that governs that dynamics of the intermittent treatment of HIV.